Our Services

 Published on: 2/24/2026

-Next steps range from rest, ice, anti-inflammatories, and targeted physical therapy to imaging and, for true locking or persistent large unstable tears, arthroscopic repair or partial meniscectomy with a preference for preserving the meniscus; there are several factors to consider, including tear type, age, activity level, and recovery timelines, so see the complete guidance below.
+Treatment options: Care typically progresses from rest, ice, anti-inflammatories, and physical therapy to imaging when needed.
+For true locking or large unstable tears, arthroscopic repair or partial meniscectomy may be recommended, with surgeons preferring to preserve the meniscus when possible.
+Recovery depends on tear type, age, and activity level.

 Understanding what the meniscus does, how it tears, and what to do next can help you take the right steps without unnecessary worry.